Team1091/FRC-2018-PowerUp/README.md

 * robot - Our robot code.
 Java using gradlerio to deploy.

-* planner - Can plan a path across the field using Djikstra's algorithm.
+* planner - Can plan a path across the field using [Djikstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 We avoid walls by making driving near them cost more.
 Allies can be drawn into a png to dodge.
+We encode rotations as a 3rd dimension, so that we can account for cost and beginning and ending state.
 Removed mid competition, to make us more predictable.

 * vision - Vision that can find the center of blue, red, or yellow on the screen.